Pulsing

 - Sequence Source Mode

-A sequence is composed of steps that specify a series of outputs for an NI-DCPower channel.
-In a simple sequence, you can specify either a series of voltage outputs or a series of current outputs.
+A sequence contains steps that specify a series of outputs for an NI-DCPower channel.
+In a simple sequence, you can specify a series of voltage outputs or a series of current outputs.
 Advanced sequencing allows you to configure multiple properties per sequence step.

 - Advanced Sequencing